-Also, you've been in the sun for a long time, drunk too much alcohol, have been experiencing fever, vomiting, or diarrhea will need to increase your water intake.
+Also, if you've been in the sun for a long time, drunk too much alcohol, or have been experiencing fever, vomiting, or diarrhea will need to increase your water intake.

-In children, you may notice signs of dehydration when a child is crying, and he or she is no longer making any tears.
+In children, you may notice signs of dehydration when children are crying, and they are no longer making any tears.